-A total combined Jewish, Arab, and other population of 13,417,600, including foreign workers, undocumented tourists and refugees, lived in Israel and the Palestinian Territory (WBG) at the beginning of 2018.
-The core Jewish population of 6,558,100 represented 48.9% of this total between the Mediterranean Sea and the Jordan River, of which the State of Israel is part and parcel.
+A total combined Jewish, Arab, and other population of 13,684,300, including foreign workers, undocumented tourists and refugees, lived in Israel and the Palestinian Territory (WBG) at the beginning of 2019.
+The core Jewish population of 6,665,600 represented 48.7% of this total between the Mediterranean Sea and the Jordan River, of which the State of Israel is part and parcel.
 Thus, by a rabbinic definition of who is a Jew, the extant Jewish majority not only is constantly decreasing but actually does not exist any longer among the broader aggregate of people currently found over the whole territory between the Sea and the River (DellaPergola 2003a, 2003b, 2007a, and 2011a, Soffer and Bistrow 2004, Soffer 2015).
-If the 400,200 Others (non-Jewish members of Jewish households) are added to the core Jewish population, the enlarged Jewish population of 6,958,300 represented 51.9% of the total population living legally or illegally in Israel and the Palestinian Territory-a tiny majority.
-If we subtract from the grand total, the 232,300 foreign workers, undocumented tourists and refugees, the core and enlarged Jewish populations rise to, respectively, 49.7% and 52.8% of the total population permanently resident in Israel and the Palestinian Territory estimated at 13,185,300 in 2018.
-After subtracting the population of Gaza, the total percentages of Jews rise to 57.8% core and 61.3% enlarged; after subtracting the Druze population of the Golan Heights the percentages become 57.9% and 61.4%, respectively; if subtracting the Palestinian population of the West Bank, they become 74.8% and 79.3%, respectively; and if also subtracting the Arab population of East Jerusalem the percentages rise to 77.8% and 82.6%.
-The rate of erosion of the Jewish majority is about 0.1% per year.
-The same data are graphically presented in Figure 11.
+If the 426,700 Others (non-Jewish members of Jewish households) are added to the core Jewish population, the Law of Return Jewish population of 7,092,300 represented 51.8% of the total population in Israel and the Palestinian Territory-a tiny majority.
+If we subtract from the grand total, the 231,000 foreign workers, undocumented tourists and refugees, the core and enlarged Jewish populations rise to, respectively, 49.5% and 52.7% of the total population legally resident in Israel and the Palestinian Territory estimated at 13,453,300 in 2019.
+After subtracting the population of Gaza, the percentages of Jews out of total rise to 57.6% (core) and 61.3% (Law of Return); if subtracting the Druze population of the Golan Heights the Jewish percentages become 57.8% and 61.5%, respectively; if subtracting the Palestinian population of the West Bank, they become 74.5% and 79.3%, respectively; and if also subtracting the Arab population of East Jerusalem the percentages rise to 77.6% and 82.5%.
+Interestingly, the proponents of much lower Palestinian population estimates argue that the percent Jewish (Law of Return) out of the total population of Israel and West Bank combined is 65% (Ettinger 2019), versus our estimated 61.5%.
+A spirited and aggressive polemics has been going on for several years about a modest 3.5% difference.
+The reality is that under current demographic trends, the rate of erosion of the Jewish majority is about 0.1% per year.
+The same data are graphically presented in Figure 9.

-Fig 11 Percent Jewish out of total population of Israel and Palestine by different territorial definitions, 2018
+Fig. 9 Percent Jewish out of total population of Israel and Palestine by different territorial and Jewish population definitions, 2019